-When his phone rings this time of year, Plant Health Care Operations Manager Paul Crenshaw can predict what many callers are going to say: “My plants aren’t looking good.”
+When my phone rings this time of year, I can predict what many callers are going to say: “My plants aren’t looking good.”

-He’ll take a look.
-His diagnosis is often the same.
+We’ll take a look.
+The diagnosis is often the same.
 “It’s winter burn.”

 Here in the Carolinas, early Spring can bring a wildly fluctuating swing in temperatures, 70s during the day, 20s for several nights running.
 That’s when winter burn rears its ugly head, due to freezing temperatures, gusty winds and low soil moisture.
 Leaves can turn brown and wilt.
 New growth can even turn black.
 Bark-splitting occurs – the splitting of the stem or bark at the base of the plant.
 Frost cracks appear – long, narrow deep cracks that run up and down the tree trunk.
 If winter burn strikes, it can kill the superficial growth around the outside of the plant.

 Arborscapes’ Bob Smith, a Master Gardener, certified horticulturist, landscape designer and project manager, offers these tips to protect your plants from winter burn: